 Research by David Birch at MIT, and corroborated by results, indicates the great majority of all new jobs in any local economy are produced by the small, local businesses in that community.
 Evidence also suggests that luring larger corporations is far more expensive in terms of public resources, and, in the long term, is largely "hit and miss".
 Larger, multi-national corporations change as markets and industries change, and they are always subject to takeovers.
 A common response and result is that they simply pull up stakes one day to chase additional profits elsewhere.

 Does economic gardening work?

+The term and program was first applied and refined in the late 1980's by Chris Gibbons, the director of economic development for the City of Littleton, Colorado.
+Since then, the concept has gained many followers across the USA, Australia and Japan.
 Why?
 Because from inception in 1989, to 2005, the number of jobs in Littleton more than doubled from approximately 15,000 to over 35,000 while sales taxes almost tripled to 20 million.
 During that same period, the city’s population grew by only 30 percent.
 These key statistics far outpaced those of any other center in the USA, AND this period saw two recessions!

-The Canadian Landscape
+The Canadian landscape